tomc1998/Slo-Mo-Action-Game/README.md

 Top down action game, can slow the game down & replay the level at full speed

+***

+## Building dependencies

+Most dependencies are built automatically, but some need to be installed on your system before building the game.

+### CEGUI
+Follow the instructions [here](http://cegui.org.uk/). libCEGUIBase-0 should be on your gcc library path.

 ## Building

 When building on linux: